Convertible bond: Valuation

 Using the market price of the convertible, one can determine the implied volatility (using the assumed spread) or implied spread (using the assumed volatility).

 This volatility/credit dichotomy is the standard practice for valuing convertibles.
 What makes convertibles so interesting is that, except in the case of exchangeables (see above), one cannot entirely separate the volatility from the credit.
 Higher volatility (a good thing) tends to accompany weaker credit (bad).
 In the case of exchangeables, the credit quality of the issuer may be decoupled from the volatility of the underlying shares.
 The true artists of convertibles and exchangeables are the people who know how to play this balancing act.

 A simple method for calculating the value of a convertible involves calculating the present value of future interest and principal payments at the cost of debt and adds the present value of the warrant.
 However, this method ignores certain market realities including stochastic interest rates and credit spreads, and does not take into account popular convertible features such as issuer calls, investor puts, and conversion rate resets.
 The most popular models for valuing convertibles with these features are finite difference models as well as the more common binomial trees and trinomial trees.
 However, also valuation models based on Monte Carlo methods are available.

 Since 1991–92, most market-makers in Europe have employed binomial models to evaluate convertibles.
 Models were available from INSEAD, Trend Data of Canada, Bloomberg LP and from home-developed models, amongst others.
 These models needed an input of credit spread, volatility for pricing (historic volatility often used), and the risk-free rate of return.
 The binomial calculation assumes there is a bell-shaped probability distribution to future share prices, and the higher the volatility, the flatter is the bell-shape.
 Where there are issuer calls and investor puts, these will affect the expected residual period of optionality, at different share price levels.
 The binomial value is a weighted expected value, (1) taking readings from all the different nodes of a lattice expanding out from current prices and (2) taking account of varying periods of expected residual optionality at different share price levels.
 The three biggest areas of subjectivity are (1) the rate of volatility used, for volatility is not constant, and (2) whether or not to incorporate into the model a cost of stock borrow, for hedge funds and market-makers.
 The third important factor is (3) the dividend status of the equity delivered, if the bond is called, as the issuer may time the calling of the bond to minimise the dividend cost to the issuer.

 Risk

-Convertible bonds are mainly issued by start-up or small companies.
+Convertible bonds are mainly issued by startup or small companies.
 The chance of default or large movement in either direction is much higher than well-established firms.
 Investors should have a keen awareness of significant credit risk and price swing behavior associated with convertible bonds.
-Consequently, Valuation models need to capture credit risk and handle potential price jump.
+Consequently, valuation models need to capture credit risk and handle potential price jumps.